UMAprotocol/UMIPs/UMIPs/umip-35.md

 - What analysis can you provide on where to get the most robust prices?
 (Robust as in legitimate liquidity, legitimate volume, price discrepancies between exchanges, and trading volume between exchanges)

-As mentioned in the initial section, Binance, Huobi, and FTX are 3 out of the 4 most liquid / highest ADV exchanges in the world for derivatives and spot markets and reputed to be of extremely high quality with low probability of the exchange defaulting.
-The last few months, Binance regularly has had higher than 20 bil ADV, Huobi >10bil, and FTX > 2bil.
+As mentioned in the initial section, Binance, Okex, and FTX are 3 out of the 4 most liquid / highest ADV exchanges in the world for derivatives and spot markets and reputed to be of extremely high quality with low probability of the exchange defaulting.
+The last few months, Binance regularly has had higher than 20 bil ADV, Okex >10bil, and FTX > 2bil.
 The wide consensus is that the BTC futures, ETH futures, BTC spot, and ETH spot are of the highest legitimate liquidity/volume + minimal price discrepancies from other exchanges.

 - What is the potential for the price to be manipulated on the chosen exchanges?